atorresgalvis/UITOTO/README.md

   )
   ```

-  Note well that the
+  👀 Note well that the
   [**`UITOTO`**](https://atorresgalvis.shinyapps.io/MolecularDiagnoses/)
   Shiny app can also function as a scripter.
 This means you don’t have
   to worry about the syntax of the commands; you simply need to drag the
-  files and modify the settings using mouse-only navigation.
+  files and modify the settings using mouse-only navigation 🖱.
 The app
   will then automatically display the equivalent
   [R](https://www.r-project.org/) commands based on the actions you
   performed visually:

   <div class="figure">
   <img src="https://github.com/atorresgalvis/UITOTO/blob/main/inst/app/www/img/FindDMC.PNG" alt="Fig. 2.
 Module *Find DMCs* of the UITOTO Shiny app." width="100%" />
   <p class="caption">
   Fig. 2.
 Module *Find DMCs* of the UITOTO Shiny app.
   </p>
   </div>